Islam in Palestine: Islamization under Abbasids and Fatimids

 Some scholars believe that Islam became the majority religion in Palestine in the 9th century, with acculturation of the locals into Arab identity and when Arabic became the lingua franca.
-In the Middle East and North Africa regions in general and the region of Palestine in particular, indigenous peoples in various regions who until then spoke mostly Greek, Aramaic-Syriac, Coptic and Berber, began adopting the Arabic language and the culture associated with it.
+In the Middle East and North Africa in general and Palestine in particular, indigenous peoples in various regions who until then spoke mostly Aramaic, Coptic and Berber languages, began adopting Arabic due to its significance as a liturgical language of the Quran.
+The shift took place with an extended period of bilingualism, which lasted until the 12th century in Palestine and as late as the 17th century in Egypt.

 Rival dynasties and revolutions led to the eventual disunion of the Muslim world.
 During the 9th century, Palestine was conquered by the Fatimid dynasty, centered in Egypt.
 During that time the region of Palestine became again the center of violent disputes followed by wars, since enemies of the Fatimid dynasty attempted to conquer the region.
 At that time, the Byzantine Empire continued trying to recapture the territories they previously lost to the Muslims, including Jerusalem.

 During the Fatimid era, the cities of Jerusalem and Hebron became prime destinations for Sufi wayfarers.
 The creation of locally rooted Sufi-inspired communities and institutions between 1000 and 1250 were part and parcel of the conversion to Islam.

 The sixth Fatimid caliph, Caliph Al-Hakim (996–1021), who was believed to be "God made manifest" by the Druze, destroyed the Holy Sepulchre in 1009.
 This powerful provocation started the near 90-year preparation towards the First Crusade.

 The Samaritan community dropped in numbers during the various periods of Muslim rule in the region.
 The Samaritans could not rely on foreign assistance as much as the Christians did, nor on a large number of diaspora immigrants as did the Jews.
 The once-flourishing community declined over time, either through emigration or conversion to Islam among those who remained.
 According to Milka Levy-Rubin, many Samaritans converted under Abbasid and Tulunid rule.